The Australasian Society of Association Executives (AuSAE)

 Dates vary slightly by location but the below is the overall timetable:

 The program is open to participants in all states.
 The Program Launch and Program Close will be conducted by webinar.
-The Progress Review meetings will be held in Sydney, Melbourne and possibly other locations depending on the location of successful applicants.
-The final meeting is by webinar.
+The Progress Review meetings will be held in Brisbane at the AuSAE ACE conference (June 12-13).

 The fee for the entire program is $995 plus GST (members) and $1395 (non-members).
-Flexible payment arrangements can be arranged.
+A monthly payment plan can be arranged.
 Mentors are volunteers and pay no fees; training is provided free of charge.
 Program fees include 1 standard registration to the AuSAE Conference and Exhibition (ACE) in June 2019.

 What do I do next?

-Apply NOW as applications will close by 19 February 2018.
+Apply NOW as applications will close by 4 March 2019.
 Please give as much information as you reasonably can in your profile as it will assist the matching process.
 You will be advised if there is a suitable match, a few weeks after you have uploaded your profile.